deemolover/PyTime/README.md

 ## Play

-There's two characters available in the game.
+There are two characters available in the game.
 Both of them can move and attack by keyboard input.

 player A: moves by arrow keys, attacks by backslash